 .

-Without costly hardware devices to trace and physical access to the computing unit for exact recording of the system behavior including time information, dynamic program analysis (to run the system) requires trade-offs on what program parts and aspects to inspect and collect data from.
+Without costly hardware devices to trace and physical access to the computing unit for exact recording of the system behavior including time information, dynamic (software) system analysis (to run the system) requires trade-offs on what program parts and aspects to inspect and collect data from.
 Therefore, it depends on many factors, for example bug classes and target systems, to what degree the process of debugging can and should be automated or optimized.

 Nr | Clang usage | Zig usage | Memory | Runtime | Comments |